What we do

 GoodSAM helps connect those in need with those nearby who can help until our ambulance crew arrives.

-The GoodSAM Responder app alerts CPR-trained members of the public to incidents of cardiac arrest close by, allowing them to respond and provide good quality CPR before emergency services arrive.
+The GoodSAM Responder app alerts CPR-trained members of the public to incidents of cardiac arrest close by, allowing them to respond and provide good quality CPR before our crews and other emergency services arrive.

 By alerting responders, GoodSAM connects those in need with those who have the skills to provide critical help.
-To become a GoodSAM visit GoodSAMapp.org.
+To become a GoodSAM member, or to find out more, visit GoodSAMapp.org.

-Restart a Heart Day is on October 16 and is a global initiative to raise awareness and education of CPR and AEDs in our community.
+Restart a Heart Day is a global initiative to raise awareness and education of CPR and AEDs in our community.

 {{contactForm.introTitle}}